 Rigid-Flex Command Set-up and Layer Stack Design

 Once you take that nose dive into PCB design, you start to realize how many of your home electronic devices actually work.
-From DVD drives, to laptop monitors, and just about anything that folds, it is all made possible with rigid-flex PCBs.
-Rigid-flex PCB design can be a tricky beast depending on the software you’re using to create it, but at the end of the design your printed circuit board will bend and flex like a gymnast.
+From DVD drives to laptop monitors, and just about anything that folds, it is all made possible with rigid-flex PCBs.
+Rigid-flex PCB design can be a tricky beast depending on the software you’re using to create it, but at the end of the design, your printed circuit board will bend and flex like a gymnast.

-A rigid-flex PCB, at first, can be looked at like any other PCB: circuits, copper, vias; however, when you get into the thick of your circuit you’re going to want to have software you can trust to work through both the flex PCB portion of your board and the rigid PCB portion.
+A rigid-flex PCB, at first, can be looked at like any other PCB: circuits, copper, vias; however, when you get into the thick of your circuit you’re going to want to have the software you can trust to work through both the flex PCB portion of your board and the rigid PCB portion.

 Nowadays, with multilayer counts reaching anywhere from 4 to 30 and with form factors becoming more specialized and demanding, rigid-flex boards appear more often in electronic devices.
-The circuit that you’re needing to fulfill your design might be extremely difficult to draft.
+The circuit that you’re needing to fulfil your design might be extremely difficult to draft.
 Don’t get left scratching your head or setting up your layers by hand; defining your layer stack is easy and accurate when you work in a unified design environment.